ketanp01/AndroidStuff/README.md

 ### Sunshine

-This app is the project for the Udacity course [Developing Android Apps: Android Fundamentals]
+This app is the project for the Udacity course [Developing Android Apps: Android Fundamentals](https://www.udacity.com/course/ud853).